sensiblemedia/openshift-ansible-contrib/reference-architecture/aws-ansible/README.md

 # The Reference Architecture OpenShift on Amazon Web Services
-This repository contains the scripts used to deploy an OpenShift environment based off of the Reference Architecture Guide for OpenShift 3.2 on Amazon Web Services.
+This repository contains the scripts used to deploy an OpenShift Container Platform or OpenShift Origin environment based off of the Reference Architecture Guide for OpenShift 3.3 on Amazon Web Services.

 ## Overview
 The repository contains Ansible playbooks which deploy 3 Masters in different availability zones, 2 infrastructure nodes and 2 applcation nodes.
 The Infrastrucute and Application nodes are split between two availbility zones.
 The playbooks deploy a Docker registry and scale the router to the number of Infrastruture nodes.